SBerdnikau/NewsBlog/README.md

   Contains business logic such as user registration, updating user data, deleting a user from the site, adding a news article to the site, updating, deleting, and getting by ID, you can also get a list of news.
 Adding comments, updating, getting and deleting, logic for uploading and downloading files from the site.

+### 3. Repositories

+Working with a database using Spring Data JPA.

+### 4. Entities

+Define business models for the database.

+### 5. Конфигурация

+- LogInterceptor: logging all requests
+- AppConfig: Configuring SpringBoot and connecting interceptors.